BettercareHealth/bettercare/facilitators-guide/fg-5.md

 ## Ensuring skills are applied in the work setting

 There is not much point in learning new knowledge and skills if it isn’t applied in the work setting.
-Here are some ways to make sure new knowledge and skills are carried over into “real life”.
+Here are some ways to make sure new knowledge and skills are carried over into ‘real life’.

 * Each member keeps a learning journal or diary and writes down experiences they have had in the workplace where they had the opportunity to apply their knowledge and skills.
 These can be shared at the beginning or end of each session.
 * The members of the group can share at the beginning or end of each session what they have noticed their colleagues doing differently after training.
 This also helps to develop problem-solving and decision-making skills.
 * The group members can share experiences they had before training and talk about what they would do differently now that they have new knowledge and skills.
 * Ask a superior or co-workers if they have noticed a change in the group members’ professional behaviour and attitudes.
-Emphasise that you are not “checking up on them”.
+Emphasise that you are not ‘checking up on them’.
 You are gathering information to find out if the learning process is successful.
 * If the material in the course is different to hospital or clinic policy, discuss this in the group.
 Try to reach a compromise after reviewing both points of view.